If you wanted to get someone up a bit more quickly you might say:

 Let’s get some other family members up for school quickly.

-Finally, Ngayuku means my, waltja means family, mapalku means quickly or immediately and pakala means get up..
+Ngayuku means my, walytja means family, mapalku means quickly or immediately and pakala means get up..

 Now let’s focus a little more around the camp then the home.

-Maybe you want to ask someone to chop some firewood, you might say Nyuntu waṟu maṟa?
-Nyuntu means you, waṟu means firewood and maṟa means to get.
+Maybe you want to ask someone to chop some firewood, you might say:

 While sitting around the fire the smoke might be getting in your eyes.
 You might say Waṟungku puyutjunanyi.
-Waṟungku means the fire is and puyutjunanyi means smoking me out. -ngku marks the subject of the sentence.
+Waṟungku means the fire and puyutjunanyi means smoking me out. -ngku marks the subject of the sentence.